Omnichannel contact center

 1: Structure for brand and service consistency

-The stronger and more consistent your brand voice, the more easily recognizable you’ll be—and the more market share you’ll be able to capture.
+The stronger and more consistent your brand voice, the more easily recognizable you’ll be — and the more market share you’ll be able to capture.

-Of course, it’s not just your brand voice and communications that need to stay consistent across channels—it’s the entire brand experience.
-That means if you’re super quick to answer phone calls from customers, but never bother to respond to social media messages (despite having a social media presence), customers will have inconsistent experiences with your brand, leading to frustration and decreased brand loyalty.
+Of course, it’s not just your brand voice and communications that need to stay consistent across channels — it’s the entire brand experience.
+That means if you’re super quick to answer phone calls from customers but never bother to respond to social media messages (despite having a social media presence), customers will have inconsistent experiences with your brand, leading to frustration and decreased brand loyalty.

-To optimize your omnichannel contact center practices, aim to make your brand experience consistent across all channels—both in terms of messaging and engagement.
-A true omnichannel approach will make this much easier, by introducing tools and processes to streamline communications both internally and externally.
+A recent survey found that while most call centers aim to answer at least 80% of calls within 20 seconds, more than 60% of companies never respond to customer emails.
+To optimize your omnichannel contact center practices, aim to make your brand experience consistent across all channels — both in terms of messaging and engagement.
+A true omnichannel approach will make this much easier by introducing tools and processes to streamline internal and external communications.

 2: Outline the customer journey and touchpoints

-Not only that, but you’ll also be able to see all of the customer touchpoints experienced at various stages of the journey—from in-store experiences to phone calls, web chat and website messaging to transactional emails, social media messages and more.
+Not only that, but you’ll also be able to see all of the customer touchpoints experienced at various stages of the journey — from in-store experiences to phone calls, web chat and website messaging to transactional emails, social media messages and more.

 3: Integrate your tools & communications